hardiksarkar/my-notes/README.md

                     <b>or</b>  <br>
 - Directly visit : https://hardiksarkar.github.io/my-notes/

+## Clearing Browser Cache

+If you have previously accessed an older version of the website and are not seeing the latest updates, it may be necessary to clear your browser cache.
+Clearing the cache ensures that your browser fetches the most recent version of the website.

 ## Thank You

 Thank you for checking out MyNotes!
 If you have any questions or feedback, please feel free to reach out.
 Enjoy organizing and managing your notes with MyNotes!